biancaandreeac/CarRideSimulator/README.md

   In task 4 I used 3 sorted lists of pairs to keep the name of the driver and the rating, distance and rides.
 In task 5 I calculated the distances and I sorted the results.

-Homework complexity:
-  In my opininon, it was a medium to hard homework, but I think that if I would have started it sooner it would have been better;